Simple Development Examples

 Assuming the server IP is 127.0.0.1

-Access the URL http://127.0.0.1:2345 in a web browser
+Visit the URL http://127.0.0.1:2345 in the browser.

 Note:

-2. The server uses the http protocol and can only communicate with the http protocol.
-It cannot directly communicate with other protocols such as websocket.
+2. The server uses the HTTP protocol and can only communicate with the HTTP protocol; it cannot directly communicate with other protocols such as WebSocket.

-Example 2: Providing Services Externally Using WebSocket Protocol
+Example 2: Providing Services Using WebSocket Protocol

 Create ws_test.php file